Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 police spending is a significant predictor of municipal tax rates and, if so, how specific policing providers play into this correlation.
-Moreover, we leverage the fact that police expenditure (as per the Provincial Police Service Agreement with the Royal Canadian Mounted Police) is largely an exogenous bill outside of municipal control to use this to approximate tax base elasticity with respect to tax rates.
+Moreover, we leverage the fact that police expenditure (as per the Provincial Police Service Agreement [PPSA] with the Royal Canadian Mounted Police [RCMP]) is largely an exogenous bill outside of municipal control to use this to approximate tax base elasticity with respect to tax rates.
 In addition, we consider the relationship between population and this estimated elasticity, observing that smaller municipalities tend to exhibit higher tax base elasticity than larger ones due to a variety of mobility factors.

 (Note that this report is intended to be taken together with our [GitHub project repository](https://github.com/Luis-Varona/umnb-tax-rates-police-spending),